fenago/machine-learning-with-scikit-learn/Chapter06/Lab_6.md

     until the last node contains 4% of the total samples in the data.

-In order to optimize the ideal hyperparameter and to extract the best possible decision tree, we use the `GridSearchCV`{.literal} module from scikit-learn.
+In order to optimize the ideal hyperparameter and to extract the best possible decision tree, we use the `GridSearchCV` module from scikit-learn.
 We can set this up using the following code:

 ```